Robotawi/constrained_motion_planning/README.md

 This project aims at solving the problem of flipping heavy objects with robot arms equipped by two-jaw simple grippers.
 I wanted to introduce a way to avoid the narrow passage planning problem by finding a way to relax the constraints when unneeded.
 This is accomplished by calculating the expected gravity torque based on the prior knowledge of the grasped object model.

 ## Problem
-The problem that I wanted to solve is shown below.
-When trying to flip heavy object, they may slip in hand.
-This is problematic, and it may even cause loss of grasp!
+The problem I want to tackle is shown below.
+When trying to flip heavy object using shorted path planning, they may slip in hand.
+The in-hand slip is undesirable because it can cause unintended change of the grasp or totally grasp loss in the worst case.

 <img src=project_images/failure_gif15.gif>